samsonasik/ApigilityConsumer/README.md

 [![PHPStan](https://img.shields.io/badge/PHPStan-enabled-brightgreen.svg?style=flat)](https://github.com/phpstan/phpstan)
 [![Downloads](https://poser.pugx.org/samsonasik/apigility-consumer/downloads)](https://packagist.org/packages/samsonasik/apigility-consumer)

-ZF Apigility Client module to consume API Services.
+Laminas API Tools Client module to consume API Services.

+> This is README for version ^3.0 which only support php ^7.1 with laminas-servicemanager v3 and laminas-json v3

-> This is README for version ^2.0 which only support php ^7.1 with zend-servicemanager v3 and zend-json v3
+> This is README for version ^2.0, you can read at [version 1 readme](https://github.com/samsonasik/ApigilityConsumer/tree/2.x.x) which only support php ^7.1 with zend-servicemanager v3 and zend-json v3

 > For version 1, you can read at [version 1 readme](https://github.com/samsonasik/ApigilityConsumer/tree/1.x.x) which still support php ^5.6|^7.0 with zend-servicemanager v2.